IBM/aspera-cli/docs/README.erb.md

 ### Transfer Clients: Agents

-Some of the actions on Aspera Applications lead to file transfers (upload and download) using the FASP protocol (`ascp`).
+Some actions on Aspera Applications lead to file transfers (upload and download) using the FASP protocol (`ascp`).
 Transfers will be executed by a transfer client, here called **Transfer Agent**.

 The following agents are supported and selected with option `transfer`: